What documents do you require?

 When necessary, we will arrange for site visits as well as financial and external reviews (external reviews are strictly confidential and conducted by local leaders and/or experts in the field, and where appropriate by local youth).

 Use plain language and explain complex concepts – would a high school student understand it?

 Support your rationale – make use of statistics, surveys, and research

 Support your budget – include details, provide sources, and mention other funders if applicable

 Tell us what we can learn

-We will arrange to meet with you shortly after the grant has been approved, to discuss evaluation, timing, the flow of funds, how/when to announce the gift, and details of your budget.
+We will arrange to meet with you shortly after the grant has been approved, to discuss timing, the flow of funds, outcomes, etc. and answer any questions you may have.

 Regular reporting will occur in your online account.
 We typically require annual progress reports for each year of the grant, and a final report at the end of our involvement period.
 Every reporting form has one page of questions and one page of required attachments.
 Some of the requirements must be uploaded before you will be able to submit your report.
 Each report will need to answer the questions: